-Protect your spare key by using your dog.
+Place the spare key that you make on your dog.
 If your dog lives outside or is able to come and go through a dog door, this is a viable idea.
-Place the alternative key on your dog’s collar in case of an emergency.
+You could simply put a key onto your dog’s collar, so it is always handy.